 He holds several patents in bridge engineering and developed and successfully assisted in the commercialization of Folded Plate Girder Technologies.
 He has received several noteworthy major competitive grants, including the $2M SHRP2 R19A project, which led to development of the first comprehensive document devoted to Service Life Design of Bridges.
 He has published more than 200 technical papers in the structural engineering and transportation fields.

 He has produced more than 50 graduate students at the M.S. and Ph.D. levels.
 He has received a number of awards and honors, including the 2011 AISC Special Achievement Award.
 He has taught more than 40 short courses on the design and construction of super- and sub-structures to practicing bridge professionals.

-Co-Director, Florida International University
+Co-Director and Director of Research, Florida International University

 Mary Lou Ralls, P.E.

 Director of Technology Transfer, Florida International University

 Ms. Ralls is principal of Ralls Newman, LLC, a structural engineering consulting firm in Austin, Texas.
 Ralls joined the Texas Department of Transportation (TxDOT) in 1984.
 In 1999 she became the State Bridge Engineer and Director of the Bridge Division.
 Under her direction, the division oversaw and provided assistance in program and project development; structural and geotechnical design; standards and plan development; plans, specifications, and estimates review; safety inspection including in-house fracture critical and underwater inspections; and bridge construction and maintenance support to the 25 districts for the 50,000 on-system and off-system bridges in the state.